cyberbotics/webots-doc/guide/object-road.md

 > **File location**: "WEBOTS\_HOME/projects/objects/road/protos/RoadIntersection.proto"

-### Description
+### RoadIntersection Description

 A simple and customizable roads intersection, all the road are crossing at the same point and equally separated in orientation.

-### Field Summary
+### RoadIntersection Field Summary

 - `name`: could contain the road intersection name